keithliam/learn-kulitan-app/README.md

 ## Kapabaluan
 The main Kapabaluan page shows tables of Indûng Súlat and Anak Súlat glyphs.
 It also contains two more informative pages, namely History and Writing Guide pages.

+## Pakibaluan Té Pa
+This page contains activities and links for people who want to apply or enhance their knowledge about Kulitan.
+These activities include workshops, joining a Kulitan Facebook Group, using the Kulitan font, and obtaining a copy of the Kulitan book.

 ## Reng Gínawa
 This page shows information about the creators of the mobile application.
 Contact links, downloadable resources, and a Share button are also found here.